zeek/zeek/scripts/base/frameworks/logging/writers/ascii.zeek.rst

    This option is also available as a per-filter ``$config`` option.

-.. bro:id:: LogAscii::gzip_level
+.. zeek:id:: LogAscii::gzip_level

-   :Type: :bro:type:`count`
+   :Type: :zeek:type:`count`
-   :Attributes: :bro:attr:`&redef`
+   :Attributes: :zeek:attr:`&redef`
    :Default: ``0``

    Define the gzip level to compress the logs.
 If 0, then no gzip